Unless your instructor explicitly assigns this section, you may skip it for now and return later when these operations are more relevant.

 The right shift operator, >>

-is similar to the left shift operator but is a little more complicated.
+, is similar to the left shift operator but is a little more complicated.
 The right shift operator moves the bits in the left-hand operand to the right by the number of places specified by the right-hand operand.
-The bits shifted out on the right side are discarded as expected.
-But it is how the operation fills the empty spaces on the left that makes the right shift operator complicated.
+The operation shifts the bits out on the right side, discarding them as expected.
+However, how the operation fills the empty spaces on the left complicates the right shift operator.

-Without programmer intervention it is the underlying hardware that determines how the spaces vacated by the shift are filled.
+Without programmer intervention, the underlying hardware determines how the spaces vacated by the shift are filled.
 (The ANSI standard calls such features implementation dependent.)
-Some hardware implements sign extension (i.e., it fills the empty spaces a copy of the left most bit), and some hardware does not (i.e., it fills the empty spaces with 0's).
+Some hardware implements sign extension (i.e., it fills the empty spaces with a copy of the left-most bit), and some hardware does not (i.e., it fills the empty spaces with 0s).

 Fortunately, programmers can intervene.
-The highest-order bit in a signed integer, the sign bit, denotes a negative value when it is 1 and a non-negative value when it is 0.
-A negative value is generally not needed when an integer stores a bit pattern, and so the easy "fix" is to define the integer as unsigned
+In a signed integer (a number capable of storing negative and positive values), the highest-order bit is called the sign bit.
+Computers generally treat a number as negative when the sign bit is 1 and non-negative (i.e., zero or positive) when it is 0.
+Negative values are generally not needed when dealing with bit patterns, and so the easy "fix" is defining the integer as unsigned

 .
-(It's quite common to use unsigned integers, variables, and constants with all of the bitwise operators.)
-When the right shift operator's left operand is unsigned, then the empty spaces on the left are always filled with 0's regardless of how the hardware behaves by default.
+(Using unsigned integers, variables, and constants with all the bitwise operators is common.)
+When the right shift operator's left operand is unsigned, it always fills the empty spaces on the left with 0s regardless of how the hardware behaves by default.

 The following examples demonstrate the right shift operator with and without sign extension:

 Earlier in the chapter, we saw that C++ allows a shorthand notation with arithmetic operators called "Operation With Assignment."
-The operation with assignment notation may also be used with all the binary bitwise operators as well.
+We can also use this notation with the binary bitwise operators.

 Operation With Assignment | Meaning |